"Always-on" is a video portal between TVs. It's easy to set up with our hardware.

-- Go to tv.daily.co in a computer or phone
+- Go to tv.daily.co on a computer or phone

 - Enter the screen code in the lower right corner of your TV.

-- You now control the TV, and see a page like the below.
+- You now control the TV.
+In your browser, you'll see a control page like the below.
 Click Leave call, to exit the portal.

 - The TV leaves the portal.
 It begins a 30 second countdown.
 After 30 seconds, remember that your TV will autojoin your always on!
 To start another call during the 30 seconds, simply click Start a video call (see second image below)